RantAI-dev/Book3-DSAR/content/docs/Part-IV/Chapter-18.md

 </p>

 <p style="text-align: justify;">
 Another crucial aspect of algorithmic improvement is selecting appropriate data structures.
-For example, using hash tables can speed up operations that involve frequent lookups, reducing the time complexity from O(n) for a list search to O(1) for a hash table.
+For example, using hash tables can speed up operations that involve frequent lookups, reducing the time complexity from $O(n)$ for a list search to $O(1)$ for a hash table.
 </p>

 <p style="text-align: justify;">